Bicknell Public Records Directory

 Criminal Records

 The criminal records system in Wayne County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Wayne County Sheriff's Office and local police departments maintain these records, while the Utah Bureau of Criminal Identification provides statewide background checks.
 Residents can request background checks through the bureau, which compiles data from various law enforcement agencies.
-The sex offender registry is publicly accessible, providing information on registered offenders residing in the county.
+The sex offender registry is publicly accessible, providing information on registered offenders residing in Wayne County.

 Public Records Access